doutv/okx-wallet-sign-message/README.md

 # OKX Wallet Message Signer

-A web application that allows users to sign custom messages using their OKX wallet.
+Sign custom messages using your OKX wallet.

+Use cases:
+- Withdraw crypto on Hashkey.
+Sign a custom message to verify address owner.

+Simple and Safe.
+Review code by yourself.

 ## Features